header-image

 You can do consultations, whether that's storytelling, social media, business stuff, humor writing.
 We see lots of people commissioning original art, often from their friends and people in their community that want to donate to help them reach their goal.

-People do book clubs, whether of their book or other books like it.
+People host events like book clubs, whether of their book or other books like it.
 Lunch parties, you can do virtual or IRL.
 Cooking classes, for sure.
 You can get homemade goods, or handmade goods, often either themed to your project and/or made by small businesses or folks in your community.
 We see this a lot with the romance novels, like for homemade bath bombs.
 Also, candles that have a specific scent that factors into the story itself, that sort of thing.

 We're seeing a lot of IP crossover with stuff like tarot cards, tabletop board games, illustrated maps, things like that.
 And of course, with a lot of the children's books, you're seeing handmade toys.
 So, those are just a few ideas.